top of page

 Introduction

-This personal statement narrates the journey of a dedicated nurse from Manila, Philippines, to South Central California, highlighting the applicant's passion for nurse anesthesia and commitment to serving underserved populations.
-The story emphasizes the importance of cultural diversity and the applicant's determination to excel in the field of nurse anesthesia.
-This example serves as an inspiring guide for prospective CRNA students looking to showcase their unique backgrounds and aspirations.
+This personal statement outlines the journey of a committed nurse from Manila, Philippines, to South Central California, showcasing the applicant's enthusiasm for nurse anesthesia and dedication to serving underserved communities.
+The narrative underscores the significance of cultural diversity and the applicant's resolve to excel in the field of nurse anesthesia.
+This example serves as an inspiring guide for prospective CRNA students aiming to highlight their unique backgrounds and aspirations.

 Personal Statement